Building material: Structural clay blocks and bricks

 Mud-bricks, also known by their Spanish name adobe are ancient building materials with evidence dating back thousands of years BC.
 Compressed earth blocks are a more modern type of brick used for building more frequently in industrialized society since the building blocks can be manufactured off site in a centralized location at a brickworks and transported to multiple building locations.
 These blocks can also be monetized more easily and sold.

 Structural mud bricks are almost always made using clay, often clay soil and a binder are the only ingredients used, but other ingredients can include sand, lime, concrete, stone and other binders.
 The formed or compressed block is then air dried and can be laid dry or with a mortar or clay slip.

 Sand

 Sand is used with cement, and sometimes lime, to make mortar for masonry work and plaster.
 Sand is also used as a part of the concrete mix.
 An important low-cost building material in countries with high sand content soils is the Sandcrete block, which is weaker but cheaper than fired clay bricks.
+Sand reinforced polyester composite are used as bricks.